jjprevite/learning/startup.md

 ## Notes

+#### January 1st, 2018
+- made a lot of progress today!
+Successfully added React Router
+- moved form to it's on page /form
+- form is now successfully POSTing to database
+- struggling with the redirect after form submission

 #### December 31st, 2017
 - worked on app.
 Spent about an hour or so learning how to use React Router.
 I was successful but the the form is now broken and making post requests to the database is not working correctly.
 Felt frustrated but will push through it tomorrow.